pmcalabrese/node-babel/README.md

 # Node.js Babel Boilerplate
-A minimal boilerplate for running Node.js with Babel.
+A minimal boilerplate for running Node.js with Babel or Webapck 4.

 ## 1. Clone project